Types of mushroom in the UK: common identification guide

 Key features: at first cup-shaped, developing lobes that make them look uncannily like human ears.
 Tan-brown and velvety on the outside, with a wrinkled shiny inner surface.
 Rubbery, gelatinous flesh.
 Up to 8cm across.

 Where to look: usually in clusters, drooping from dead and dying branches, mainly of elder.
-All year round, especially during spells or wet weather.
+Jelly ear can be seen all year round, especially during spells or wet weather.

 Scarlet elf cup, Sarcoscypha coccinea

-Also known as fairies’ baths, they make a tiny puffing sound when they release their spores into the air.
-They are more common in the wetter west side of the country
+Also known as fairies’ baths, scarlet elf cups make a tiny puffing sound when they release their spores into the air.
+They are more common in the wetter west side of the UK.

 Key features: Cup shaped to saucer shaped, up to 4cm across.
 The upper surface is a brilliant scarlet red, fading with age to orange.
 The underside is paler and downy.
 Attached by a little stalk.